-What’s more important for the process success — explaining why one should perform it or how exactly they can achieve it?
+What’s more important for process success — explaining why one should perform it or how exactly one can achieve it?

 Hopefully, you say “both” — ‘cause that’s what this article’s all about.

 Policies are the why behind the fundamental processes in your company.
 Procedures, on the other hand, are the what and how of every internal process.
-Policies and procedures can exist independently, but a lot of the time, they go hand-in-hand.
+Policies and procedures can exist independently, but they often go hand-in-hand.

-In this guide, we’ve clarified the relationship between policies and procedures and provided you with a simple (and fast) process to create ones.
+In this guide, we’ve clarified the relationship between policies and procedures and provided you with 15 free policy and procedure templates and a simple (and fast!) process to create them.

 Read on to discover: